frastlin/PyAudioGame/documentation/basic/lesson6.md

 2. make it so you can't add more than one of each topping, but double cheese.
 3. This looks almost like a game.
 Make it into a game somehow.
 4. Use every list operation in some way, either in this program, or in another.
+5. read the [API documentation](../API/storage.html) on storage.
+Try out save and load.